kaustavd7/Yoga-Pose-detection-and-feedback-generation/README.md

 ## About the project

-Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2
+- Bullet list
+- j

 We have created a comprehensive classification framework for yoga poses, with the goal of accurately identifying the specific posture being demonstrated by the participant in a given video recording.